theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 ## Immigration to India

 Religious persecution is a word that we hear everyday given the situation.
-The term means that, say, if you were in a country, called Gamma Land, and the people of Gamma Land worshipped a Lomanso Gomo, their religion being Gomoism[^44299239].
-Imagine that an Ashok Kumar, a Buddhist, is a resident of that country; seven generations of his family has been.
-Today, there is religious extremism in that country, and the Gomos ill-treat Ashok Kumar and his family, by not letting him buy food, or beating him up if he stepped out of the house.
+Say, if there was a country, called Gamma Land, and the people of Gamma Land worshipped a Lomanso Gomo, their religion being Gomoism[^44299239].
+Imagine that an Ashok Kumar, a Buddhist, is a resident of that country; seven generations of his family have been.
+Today, there is religious extremism in that country, and the Gomos ill-treat Ashok Kumar and his family, by say, beating him up if he stepped out of the house, because he is Buddhist.
 This is religious persecution.

 [^44299239]: All names of people, places and religion in the paragraph are fictitious.
 Any resemblance to anything in actual existence is pure coincidence.

 Imagine that Ashok Kumar managed to escape the country and come to India.
 He is an immigrant.

 This way, Parsis from Iran have migrated to India.
 During the partition of India, millions of people went from the Dominion of India to the Dominion of Pakistan and vice versa.
-Even after the partition, people from Bangladesh kept coming to India because of religious persecution in the past.
+Even after the partition, people from East Pakistan kept coming to India because of religious persecution.
 Thousands of Sri Lankan Tamils came to India, Tibetans came to India (including the Dalai Lama).
 Similarly, Rohingyas from Myanmar came to India---this is recent.
-People from Afghanistan have also come to India to escape religious persecution.
+People from Afghanistan have also, at some point, come to India to escape religious persecution.

 According to the 2001 Census, most migration to India took place from Bangladesh and Pakistan.
 Remember, it does not say Muslims alone migrated from there---an important point to note.
 These immigrants could be Hindus, Sikhs, or anyone, including Muslims.